canonical/mysql-k8s-operator/docs/explanation/architecture.md

 The "[src/charm.py](https://github.com/canonical/mysql-k8s-operator/blob/main/src/charm.py)" is the default entry point for a charm and has the [MySQLCharmBase](https://github.com/canonical/mysql-k8s-operator/blob/main/lib/charms/mysql/v0/mysql.py) Python class which inherits from CharmBase.

-CharmBase is the base class from which all Charms are formed, defined by [Ops](https://juju.is/docs/sdk/ops) (Python framework for developing charms).
-See more information in [Charm](https://juju.is/docs/sdk/constructs#charm).
+`CharmBase` is the base class from which all Charms are formed, defined by [Ops](https://juju.is/docs/sdk/ops) (Python framework for developing charms).
+See more information in the [Ops documentation for `CharmBase`](https://ops.readthedocs.io/en/latest/reference/ops.html#ops.CharmBase).

 The `__init__` method guarantees that the charm observes all events relevant to its operation and handles them.

-The VM and K8s charm flavors shares the codebase via [charm libraries](https://juju.is/docs/sdk/libraries) in [lib/charms/mysql/v0/](https://github.com/canonical/mysql-operator/blob/main/lib/charms/mysql/v0/) (of VM flavor of the charm!):
+The VM and K8s charm flavors shares the codebase via charm libraries in [lib/charms/mysql/v0/](https://github.com/canonical/mysql-operator/blob/main/lib/charms/mysql/v0/) (of VM flavor of the charm!):
 ```
 charmcraft list-lib mysql
 Library name    API    Patch